r-Yayap/MultiplePDF-Areas2Excel/README.md

     (3) Select output location of the Excel File

     (4) Draw Rectangles by doing a _Click-drag _motion.
-This rectangles are the ones that will be extracted.
+These rectangles are the ones that will be extracted.

     (5) Press Extract button.